 Because it fails to recognise that a customer or a household buys the same products over and over, month after month.
 Sure, there is exploration with new brands and different flavors, but unlike say, fashion shopping, where a shirt bought in the past is almost never bought again, re-buy is a key in grocery.

 So how should the online grocery store be organised?
-The advantage of ecommerce is that algorithms can create a personalised layout for each customer, which is not possible in a brick and mortar store.
+One advantages of ecommerce is that machine learning algorithms can create a hyper-personalised product selection for each customer, which is not possible in a bricks-and-mortar store.
 An online customer can have his or her own aisle – imagine an aisle ‘For Jonathan’ or ‘For Martha’, where he or she has a pre-curated set of products for their household needs.

 Research shows that in the grocery vertical, time spent online in finding products and building the cart is inversely proportional to loyalty.
-Given this, this ‘personalised selection’ is key to customer lifetime value.
+But loyalty is dictated by relevancy, without one you can’t hope to have the other.
+If you don’t show peopleywhat they want, they will go elsewhere.

 Surge in online grocery and intense competition